swanpham/password-generator/README.md

   * I WANT to randomly generate a password that meets certain criteria
   * SO THAT I can create a strong password that provides greater security

-## GIVEN a weather dashboard with form inputs
+## GIVEN a Password-generator with form inputs

 ## Issue # 1